Aruba Snorkeling – The Complete Guide

 And hey, if you find this page helpful, you will also like our free monthly snorkeling newsletter.

 While we believe the sites described above are the best Aruba snorkeling beaches and spots, here are a few others that might be good for you.

 De Palm Island/Slope – This is a barrier island destination fun park south of town, but north of Mangel Halto.
 It’s a full day experience for one price, including food and shore snorkeling.
 They have two protected, man-made coves that are a good for spotting fish.
 But if you are more experienced you can snorkel outside the coves and there are reefs similar in quality to Mangel Halto.

-Savaneta Beach (Commandeurs Bay, Reef) - To access the reef at Savaneta you have a long wade across a very shallow bay over sea-grass and uneven rocks.
+Savaneta Beach (Commandeurs Bay, Reef) – To access the reef at Savaneta you have a long wade across a very shallow bay over sea-grass and uneven rocks.
 At the reef there are fish, but the Elkhorn Corals are all dead.
-You can supposedly snorkel the length of this outside reef, but the common wind, waves and currents here make this not very fun and potentially dangerous.
-If you have low winds you could try it out.
+You can supposedly snorkel the length of this outside reef, but the common wind, with waves and currents here make this not very fun and potentially dangerous.
+If you have low winds you could try this Aruba snorkeling spot.

-Rodgers Beach - Just west of Baby Beach this beach is also fairly exposed to the winds and waves and there is a good bit of fishing boat activity, making it undesirable for snorkeling.
+Rodgers Beach – Just west of Baby Beach this beach is also fairly exposed to the winds and waves and there is a good bit of fishing boat activity, making it an undesirable Aruba snorkeling location.

 Boca Grande – This beach is on the east coast near the south end of Aruba.
 There is a barrier reef, but it is so exposed to the trade winds and waves that the currents are too strong to snorkel even behind it.
 It is potentially dangerous unless the winds are uncharacteristically low and the waves are calm.

 Add Bonaire or Curacao to Your Aruba Trip